ttasovac/TEI-stylesheets-test/README.md

 The output of the default and the wrapped transformation scenarios should be the same.

+## oXygen Transformation Scenario

-The default oXygen scenario, however, produces `test.fromOxygenScenario.html` which looks as it should:
+The default oXygen scenario produces `test.fromOxygenScenario.html` which looks as it should:

 ![Скриншот 2020-05-12 09.49.41](https://i.imgur.com/HARgChO.png)

+## Transformation using a wrapper file

 The wrapped scenario produces `test.withWrapper.html` which in its entirety like this: